kytschi/dumb-dog/README.md

 ## Updating

-Either git pull, clone or download the latest from the repo to keep Janus up to date.
+Either git pull, clone or download the latest from the repo to keep Dumb Dog up to date.

 **DO NOT FORGET TO RESTART THE PHP SERVER**